The Visible Hand of Government(Copyright © 2016 Piero Scaruffi)

 The first public computerized "bulletin board" system was set up in 1973 in a record store in Berkeley by activists (including Lee Felsenstein) who had access to the university's time-sharing machine.

 Groups of computer users were already working together, sharing "notes" on files that were accessible by the whole network.
-The most popular of these early note-sharing systems (later "groupware") was perhaps PLATO Notes, written in August 1973 by University of Illinois' student David Woolley, originally to keep track of software "bug" reports on their mainframe-based time-sharing system PLATO, developed by CDC and used to host the educational software of the Computer-based Education Research Laboratory (CERL).
-As the PLATO time-sharing system (hosted on one CDC mainframe at the CERL) was spreading to more and more organizations, PLATO Notes, renamed Group Notes in January 1976, rapidly evolved into an online community discussing a broad range of topics.
+The most popular of these early note-sharing systems (later "groupware") was perhaps PLATO Notes, written in August 1973 by University of Illinois' student David Woolley, originally to keep track of software "bug" reports on their mainframe-based time-sharing system PLATO.
+This system PLATO (Programmed Logic for Automatic Teaching Operations) had been built in 1960 by Donald Bitzer at the University of Illinois running on the Illiac I to host the educational software of the Computer-based Education Research Laboratory (CERL).
+It had become a truly multi-user time-sharing system in 1967, when, running on a CDC 1604, it had also inaugurated a programming language called Tutor, designed by Paul Tenczar, for anyone to write educational software.
+In 1972 Plato IV even introduced a touch-screen terminal, patented by Frederick Ebeling, Roger Johnson, and Richard Goldhor.
+As the PLATO time-sharing system was spreading to more and more organizations, PLATO Notes, renamed Group Notes in January 1976, rapidly evolved into an online community discussing a broad range of topics.
 Commercialized in 1975 by Control Data Corporation in Minneapolis as simply Plato, it spread around the world.

 EIES, implemented in 1975 by Murray Turoff, now at the New Jersey Institute of Technology, provided its customers with electronic discussion boards.